SylphAI-Inc/AdalFlow/docs/source/developer_notes/prompt.rst

     """

 Across our library, here our advanced features:

+- Various output formats where the `output_format_str` variable is used to pass the output format to the model.

 - Few-shot and Many-shots In-context Learning (ICL) where the `examples_str` variable is used to pass the examples to the model.